ekg/mmcur/intro.md

 Soon after, OpenAI's Board said that to achieve AGI, we'll just need "unimaginable sums of money", proposing to restructure as a public benefit corporation to attract fresh capital.
 They plan to scale up, spin more GPUs, and chase universal intelligence through raw power.

-As a sandwich-eating universal intelligence, I'm not convinced.
+<a name="recurrence">As a sandwich-eating universal intelligence, I'm not convinced.</a>
 Humans got smarter not by growing our brains, but by distributing memory across society—spoken word, libraries, the internet—finding ways to preserve and share knowledge without a ruinous overhead.
 I'll bet on a resurgence of recurrent approaches that drastically reduce inference costs by maintaining a rolling hidden state, incrementally processing new information (an exciting hybrid direction is "Chain of Continuous Thought").
 Yes, we might need specialized modules for robust memory access—but if biology, evolution, and a good pen-and-paper can do it, so can we.